Ongeziwe-Qwayede-01/Risk-Management-System/SYSTEM_REQUIREMENTS.md

 ### **Usability**
 - The interface shall be intuitive and provide guided steps for risk logging.
-- The system shall comply with WCAG 2.1 accessibility standards.
+- The system shall comply with Web Content Accessibility Guidelines (WCAG) accessibility standards.

 ### **Deployability**
 - The system shall be deployable on cloud-based platforms and on-premise servers.